input-output-hk/iohk-ops/README.md

 - `static` includes files using in deployments
 - `jobsets` is used by Hydra CI
 - `terraform` - other AWS infrastructure
+- `nix-darwin` - deployment script and configurations for MacOS X machines

 ### Getting SSH access